Building symmetries into data-driven manifold dynamics models for complex flows: application to two-dimensional Kolmogorov flow: Data-driven dimension reduction and dynamic modeling

 \subsection{Time evolution of phase with neural ODEs}

 We also wish to time-evolve the phase $\phi_x(t)$.
 The dynamics of the phase only depend upon the fundamental-chart vorticity pattern $h$ and the indicator $\mathcal{I}$, so we can describe them with

-The term $g_\mathcal{I}(\mathcal{I})$ equals 1 if an even number of discrete operations map $h$ back to the fundamental space, or -1 if an odd number of discrete operations map $h$ back to the fundamental space.
+The term $g_\mathcal{I}(\mathcal{I})$ equals 1 if an even number of discrete operations map $h$ back to the fundamental domain, or -1 if an odd number of discrete operations map $h$ back to the fundamental domain.
 To understand how the signs of Equation \ref{eq:nodephase} change consider the effect of discrete symmetry operations on the phase calculation $\phi_x=\operatorname{atan} 2\left\{\hat{\omega}_I(1, 0), \hat{\omega}_R(1, 0)\right\}$.
 Applying a discrete symmetry operation on a snapshot changes the phase variable to either

 or

 Then, by simply taking the time derivative, we see that $d\phi_{x,\mathscr{S}}/dt=-d\phi_x/dt$ and $d\phi_{x,\mathscr{R}}/dt=-d\phi_x/dt$.
 Hence the operation of a discrete symmetry (rotation and shift-reflect) changes the sign.
 Now, we train $g_\phi$ by fixing the NODE $g_h$ to evolve $h$ forward in time, and use Equation \ref{eq:nodephase} to make predictions $\phi_{x,r}$.
 We update the parameters of $g_\phi$ to minimize the loss